From our private database of 35,600+ case briefs...

 382 S.W.2d 198 (1964)

-Walker (plaintiff) entered into a ten-year lease agreement with Keith (defendant).
-The lease contained a provision for renewing the lease at the end of the ten-year period.
+Clarence Keith (plaintiff) entered into a 10-year lease agreement with Edgar Walker (defendant).
+The lease contained a provision for renewing the lease at the end of the 10-year period.
 The renewal provision failed to specify the rent for the renewal period or a method for calculating the rent, instead stating the new rent would be based upon “comparative business conditions.”
-Walker notified Keith of Walker’s intent to renew the lease, but the parties did not agree upon the rent.
-Walker sued.
-At trial, the chancellor determined the rent to be $125.
-Keith appealed.
+Keith notified Walker of Keith’s intent to renew the lease, but the parties did not agree upon the rent.
+Keith sued, seeking a declaratory judgment that he'd exercised the renewal option and asking the court to determine the amount of rent.
+The chancellor determined the rent to be $125.
+Walker appealed.

 Rule of Law